bogpetre/geometry_vs_topography/README.md

 Once the above scripts have prepared geometric and topographic similarity measures and you have

+For minimal usage examples refer to the Demo section below and subsections of interest.

 ## Demo

 Replicating all analyses would take months of CPU hours, but because most analyses are performed